Inconsistent behavior with D105

 It's still happening with this application.
 The difference between this issue and the other

 DPM_PEND issues is that this application starts up fine but, after a while, it'll go to

 DPM_PEND and never recover.

-#18 Updated by Richard Neswold almost 2 years ago
+#18 Updated by Richard Neswold over 2 years ago

 Bill reported an instance where the problems occurred and, after restarting his application, it occurred again 8 hours later.
 They then restarted

 acnetd and things seemed much better.
 Maybe there's an issue in

 acnetd or in the